Living On The Road With Dogs

 - We didn’t have to leave Tybee alone for 8 hours during her UTI period or hire someone to come care for her while we were at work.

 - Traveling to new places makes them both really happy.
 Tybee loves watching the scenery go by from inside the truck.
 She stays awake and alert during our travel days and then crashes out when she’s back in the RV.
-Tyki gets to spend more time with his truck.
+Tyki gets to spend more time with his truck and constantly has new places to roam around in.

 - We stay mainly on BLM and national forest land so that means Tyki get to explore and be stimulated by nature.
 This is great because he doesn’t like dog parks.
 Tybee also loves to lay outside, sniff the air and watch everything around her.
 She finds it way more interesting than our backyard.